 PLAYA DEL CARMEN

-4 weeks Coliving & Coworking along The Riviera Maya
+4 or 8 weeks Coliving & Coworking along The Riviera Maya

 From crystalline Caribbean oceans and captivating coral reefs to mouth-watering food, Playa Del Carmen is Mexico’s very own slice of paradise.
 The streets are dotted with colourful cafés, ancient culture oozes out of every pore and adventure awaits around every corner.
 Join us for 4 weeks as we work, play and explore this incredible beachside haven.